Telly Tuita

-Telly Bronson Tuita (born 1980, Tonga) is an Australian and New Zealand interdisciplinary artist of Tongan descent notable for 2020 Molly Morpeth Canaday award for the work Three Graces – U'ufoasini, Akale'a, Ta'alea creating.
+Telly Bronson Tuita (born 1980, Tonga) is an Australian and New Zealand interdisciplinary artist of Tongan descent notable for receiving the 2020 Molly Morpeth Canaday award for the work Three Graces – U'ufoasini, Akale'a, Ta'alea creating.
 Later in 2021 becoming a finalist for the National Contemporary Art Award for work Diasporas Children Wellington.
 Also notable for the creator of the fictional word 'Tongpop' defined as a combination of Tuita's adoration for dazzling, distinct hues and traditional 'Tongan ngatu patterns and religious iconography.'